ChainSafe/chainbridge-ui/README.md

 Then you can start the UI and you can try to connect using metamask.
 For this you will also need to add the local nodes to the `networks` section of your metamaks.
 The relevant data to setup local networks on metamaks are the endpoints of the networks, already defined in the runtime config, and the `chainId` also already defined in the runtime config as `networkId`.

 After this you will also need to import the token to your metamask wallet.
 Notice that the local nodes have some accounts that hold some tokens.
-You can check those accounts and the private keys of them [here](https://github.com/ChainSafe/chainbridge-deploy/blob/main/cb-sol-cli/constants.js)
+You can check those accounts and the private keys of them.

 In the case of the local setup `alice`, `bob` and `charlie` are some of the accounts with tokens.
 Also the three of the are the main relayers.
-So, if you want to import `alice` account to metamask, you will need to use [her private key](https://github.com/ChainSafe/chainbridge-deploy/blob/f2aa0932e8f98037569fb9ff7b4948be380bacab/cb-sol-cli/constants.js#L40).
+So, if you want to import `alice` account to metamask, you will need to use her private key:

 This is are the most relevant private keys